smach/Workshop201808/README.md

 This repo includes R scripts and data for an R hands-on workshop I'm presenting to a newsroom in New York.

+**For more resources on learning R, please check out my recommendations at Computerworld, [https://www.computerworld.com/article/2497464/business-intelligence/top-r-language-resources-to-improve-your-data-skills.html](Top R language resources to improve your data skills).

 Here's how to install and use the files.

 1. Download R from [https://cran.rstudio.com/](https://cran.rstudio.com/), choosing the binary distribution for your operating system.
 Install it as you would any other software program.